cisco-open/gnmi-client-examples/README.md

 User can find the protos used here (Updated protos on April 22 2024):
 <https://github.com/openconfig/gnmi/tree/master/proto>
-Things to do: cleanup and fetch during build
 The commands used to get the protos were: git clone <> followed by: git checkout SHA: